peace195/peace195.github.io/_posts/2017-07-05-choose-distinct-units-in-lstm.md

 If $$m_t = 0$$ then $$l_t = 1$$.
 Hence $$\hat{y}_t$$ depends on $$W^{(S)}$$ only.
 Moreover, loss function $$J$$ depends on $$W^{(S)}$$ only too.
 It does not depend on the none-aspect word $$x_{[t]}$$.
 Finally, the updating process using SGD depends on aspect word mainly because of its impact on softmax layer.
-So we has very strong logic inside the model.
-That is: "All paremeter depend on the aspect mainly, especially for the last softmax layer using $$W^{(S)}$$ parameter".
+So we have solid  logic inside the model.
+That is: "All parameter depends on the aspect mainly, especially for the last softmax layer using $$W^{(S)}$$ parameter".

 Here are some pictures about batch train accuracy and loss when using masking for bidirectional LSTM model.